tsuyoshicho/action-mypy/README.md

           # Change reporter level if you need.
           # GitHub Status Check won't become failure with warning.
           level: warning
+          # Change the current directory to run mypy command.
+          # mypy commmand reads setup.cfg or other settings file in this path.
+          workdir: src
 ```

 ## Development